yjun-001/vagrant_ansible_three_nodes_cluster/README.md

   - enable SSH Authentication between each hosts, so each host can ssh other without password
 - [Todo]: install openPBS package

-## Action: To run/destroy the cluster
+## In action: Create/Run/destroy the cluster
 - to create and run the cluster
 ```bash
 >vagrant up